UCL-ARC/Enigma-PD-WML/README.md

 directory you made in the last section.
 Note [there are some options](#options) you can add to the end of the docker/apptainer command.

+If you encounter issues when running the pipeline, check the [output logs](#output-logs) for any errors.

 ### Via docker (using image from docker hub)

 ```bash